Join Best Online Poker Site. Enjoy Real Money online Poker Bonuses

 Marantz Cinema 50 in silver on a white backgroundBest format support

-1. Marantz Cinema 50View at AmazonView at Sweetwater SoundView at Best BuyThis is one of the most future proof home theater amps around with feature highlights extending to 8K and 4K @120Hz support, 6 HDMI inputs, and Dolby Atmos, DTS:X and Sony 360 Reality Audio capable.
+1. Marantz Cinema 50View at AmazonView at CrutchfieldView at Sweetwater SoundThis is one of the most future proof home theater amps around with feature highlights extending to 8K and 4K @120Hz support, 6 HDMI inputs, and Dolby Atmos, DTS:X and Sony 360 Reality Audio capable.
 It sounds tremendous with music too.

 Read more below